juliogomez/devops/README.md

 }
 ```

-Congratulations, you just built, ran and tested your first container in your own laptop!
+Congratulations, you just built, ran and tested your first container in your own workstation!

 ## Building a complete microservices-based application